YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    gtm_dist=/usr/local/lib/yottadb/r110
    gtmuser@gtmworkshop:~$

-While gtmprofile and ydb are good resources when you initially start with YottaDB/GT.M, once you get to a certain level of expertise, you may prefer to create your own scripting instead of gtmprofile and ydb.
+While gtmprofile and ydb are good resources when you initially start with YottaDB/GT.M, once you get to a certain level of expertise, you may prefer to create your own scripting.

 --------
 Security